Foul Mudammas (Egyptian Fava Beans)

-Foul Mudammas is said to be one of the healthiest foods you can come across.
+Foul Mudammas is said to be one of the healthiest foods you could ever eat.

-Also known as ful mudammas, this dish is a staple in the country of its origin – Egypt.
+Also known as Ful mudammas or ful medames, this dish is a staple in its country of origin – Egypt.

 Made from dried fava beans, also known as broad beans, foul is normally eaten for breakfast.

 This popular bean dish is actually enjoyed throughout the Middle East at breakfast time.

 Ful is also the Arabic name for fava, and broad beans, and just in case you’re wondering, it’s pronounced fool.

 Foul Mudammas is a stew of cooked fava beans, and served with olive oil and sometimes boiled eggs..

 Often topped with a variation of tomato, onion, chopped parsley, garlic or lemon.

 It consists of reconstituted dried fava beans, which are cooked down over medium heat until they are soft.